donjude/azureml-engineer-capstone/README.md

 > Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.
 Heart failure is a common event caused by CVDs and this dataset contains 12 features that can be used to predict mortality by heart failure.

-Below is a description of the dataset of the dataset:
+Below is a description of the dataset:

 ### Attribute Information

-Thirteen (13) clinical features:
+Thirteen (12) clinical features:

 - age: age of the patient (years)
 - anaemia: decrease of red blood cells or hemoglobin (boolean)